daniel-lyon/zfinder/README.md

   <img src="https://github.com/daniel-lyon/ICRAR-Monster-Black-Holes/blob/main/Affiliations/redshift.png" width="600">
 </h1>

 ICRAR summer studentship project "Monster Black Holes at The Dawn of Time".
-Using the tranistion lines of emission spectra, the most likely redshift is determined by fitting gaussian lines to flux data.
+Using the transition lines of emission spectra, the most likely redshift is determined by fitting gaussian lines to flux data.